Looking for customer onboarding metrics to measure the effectiveness of your onboarding program?

 The onboarding process should be completely focused on demonstrating how the product will help the customer.
 It can tell you how you can incorporate your product into their workflow so that it works seamlessly with little effort.
 But you should explain to them how they can use the product independently so that they can get value from it as soon as possible.

 Also, you need to measure how many days are taken for your customer to start using the product independently.
 Always aim for a quick onboarding process so that you can use it as a benchmark for the future when you are starting it.
 Once you onboard a few clients, you will be able to know the sweet spot and you can strive to improve on that number.

 Even though you would want to reduce the time taken to onboard a customer, do remember your objective is to educate the customer about how they can effectively use the product and gain value from it.

-You can tell your customers why your product is superior to your competitors’ and make them feel the same by a lot of tactics.
+You can tell your customers why your product is superior to your competitors and make them feel the same by a lot of tactics.
 But they need to find starting value as soon as they sign up.
-When is the first time your customer is going to find value from your product?
+When is the first time your customer is going to find value in your product?

 Time to first value is the point during the customer onboarding phase where the customer realizes that the product they have purchased has a lot of business value to them.
 It is the time it takes for them to achieve that.

 More often than not, you will be setting up your product in their technical environment.
 So you may have to do the following: